 In today’s world, engineers should expect to contribute more than mere technical competence.
-They must be alert to the implications of their work and cognizant of the changing priorities of society as well as its timeless values.
+They are expected to be alert to the implications of their work and cognizant of the changing priorities of society as well as its timeless values.

 Engineers must also be concerned about the effects of science and technology on the environment and quality of life, and be prepared to apply their knowledge of applied science to an ever-changing array of emerging technologies.